 They perform our examinations, hold our hands through procedures and prescribe our medication.
 They talk with our family members, give us good counsel and help us map roads to recovery.

-On our next visit, we should return the goodwill and kindness we’ve been shown.
+On our next visit, we should return the goodwill and kindness that we have been shown.
 We need to tell them that we are glad they decided to become physician assistants.
-If they asks why, we’ll shake their hands and tell them they’ve made very important differences in our lives.
+If they asks why, we will shake their hands and tell them that they have made very important differences in our lives.